A Peek Into The Markets: U.S. Stock Futures Signal Higher Start On Wall Street

 Breaking news

-- Xylem Inc (NYSE: XYL) announced plans to buy Pure Technologies for $397 million.
+- Oracle Corporation (NYSE: ORCL) posted upbeat earnings for its second quarter, but revenue from its cloud-based business missed analysts' estimates.

-- Cytokinetics, Inc. (NASDAQ: CYTK) reported that VITALITY-ALS did not meet primary and secondary endpoints in Phase 3 trial of tirasemtiv.
+- Costco Wholesale Corporation (NASDAQ: COST) posted upbeat profit for its first quarter on Thursday.

-Posted-In: A Peek Into The Markets BarclaysNews Eurozone Futures Global Pre-Market Outlook Markets
+Posted-In: A Peek Into The Markets KeyBancNews Eurozone Futures Global Pre-Market Outlook Markets

 © 2017 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.